Roeland-Bouvet/pingu-nootifier-extension/README.md

   },

-  // Declare which Chrome extension APIs you want the extension to have access to "permissions": ["scripting", "tabs", "activeTab", "storage", "webRequest"],
+  // Declare which Chrome extension APIs you want the extension to have access to "permissions": ["scripting", "tabs", "activeTab", "storage", "webRequest", "alarms"],

   // Declare on what origins you allow the extension to be active "host_permissions": ["*://*/*"],